hlusovich/nodejs2021Q4-service/README.md

 example docker build . -t 7081379/taskdocker
-if you want to run container - docker run -p  (your outside port): 4000 (default port in env file) -v (volume name):/src/logs (tag name for your container) example docker run -p 4000:4000  -v vol:/src/logs 7081379/taskdocker
+if you want to run container - docker run -p  (your outside port): 4000 (default port in env file) -v (volume name):/src/logs (tag name for your container) example docker run -p 4000:4000  -v vol:/src/logs 7081379/taskdocker If you want run app with data base you can do it in root dir with command - docker-compose up